 It is, of course, an adorably quaint premise in 2022.
 It’s almost humorous how powerful and merciless the chain bookstore is depicted: Within ten or fifteen years, Amazon and ecommerce would be devouring both of these brick-and-mortar institutions.
 All of the relentlessly 1998 fashion and technology details, not to mention the product placement, give the movie a temporal specificity that has retroactively made it a period piece.
 It’s a time capsule of a lost age, giving an extra layer to the film’s retrospective tone.

 The movie’s biggest flaw is that it doesn’t quite stick the landing on the plot thread about Fox and Kelly’s professional rivalry.
-There’s a point to be made about how nostalgia in and of itself isn’t a virtue, but the things that we typically treasure when we look at the good-old-days with fondness are things that can and should be adapted to modern society.
+There’s a point to be made about how nostalgia in and of itself isn’t a virtue, but the underlying things that we typically treasure when we remember the good-old-days can and should be adapted to modern life.
 And You’ve Got Mail does make that point, but you have to squint a bit to see it.
 Just one more scene pondering the future of small, passionate businesses in a connected world would have gone a long way.
 Instead, we get Kelly’s career change hand-waved in a few lines as a conclusion that requires the viewer put the pieces together themselves.
 (Which I suppose is only necessary if any viewers are even thinking about these topics as they swoon through those last few romantic scenes.
 Nobody’s thinking about the future of the publishing industry when Meg Ryan mutters “we would never” the way she does in the scene before she goes to meet NY152.)

 The weaknesses end up not really mattering all that much because everything hums so smoothly.
 The side characters are a bit of a mixed bag, but everybody brings their own feisty energy and quirks.
-Parker Posey and Steve Zahn make every movie better.
+Parker Posey and Steve Zahn make every movie better, including this one.
 The movie’s nearly two hours could possibly have been trimmed just a hair, but not much; it zooms by.

 It may be, in the scheme of cinema, a small movie, but nothing that is valuable is truly small, and no shout is to the void if there’s someone waiting for the email ping on the other side.